glowlogix/wp-frontend-profile/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php wpfep_show_profile(); ?>` in your templates where you want the front end profile to display
+1. Place `<?php wpfep_show_profile(); ?>` in your templates where you want the frontend profile to display

 == Frequently Asked Questions ==

-For more information and more extensive documentation about this plugin checkout the [WP Front End Profile Wiki](https://github.com/wpmark/wp-frontend-profile/wiki) on Github.
+For more information and more extensive documentation about this plugin checkout the [WP frontend Profile Wiki](https://github.com/wpmark/wp-frontend-profile/wiki) on Github.

 = How do I add my own tab to the profile output? =